Victoria, Texas: Arts and culture

+Parks and recreation

 Victoria's 562-acre (2.27-km2) Riverside Park is home to the Texas Zoo, which houses more than 200 species of animals and plants indigenous to Texas, exhibiting them in their natural habitats.
 The park is also home to more than 15 baseball fields which are occupied during the spring and summer by teams from the Victoria Metro region.
 Also in Riverside Park on the Guadalupe River is the Victoria Paddling trail.
 This 4.2-mile stretch of the Guadalupe River is bordered by soft banks rather than the limestone bluffs of the Hill Country.

 Boating and freshwater fishing are available at two area reservoirs, Lake Texana and Coleto Lake.
 Many residents also take advantage of the nearby Gulf of Mexico.
-Port O'Connor, 50 miles to the southeast, is renowned for bay, off-shore and wade fishing.
+Port O'Connor, 50 miles to the southeast, is renowned for bay, offshore and wade fishing.

 Three golf courses are located in Victoria: the Victoria Country Club, Riverside Golf Course, and Colony Creek Country Club.

 The major shopping center is Victoria Mall.